eclipse-ee4j/cargotracker/README.md

 ## Contributing
 This project complies with the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).
 You can use the [google-java-format](https://github.com/google/google-java-format) tool to help you comply with the Google Java Style Guide.
 You can use the tool with most major IDEs such as Eclipse and IntelliJ.

-In addition, for all XML, XHTML and HTML files we use a column/line width of 100 and we use 4 spaces for indentation.
+In addition, for all CSS, XML, XHTML, HTML and YAML files we use a column/line width of 100 and we use 4 spaces for indentation.
+All files must end with a new line.
 Please adjust the formatting settings of your IDE accordingly.
+You are encouraged but not required to use HTML Tidy and CSS Tidy to help format your code.

 For further guidance on contributing including the project roadmap, please look [here](CONTRIBUTING.md).